ViggoSeerden/FHICT-S3-Portfolio/Research Report: Agile.md

 Scrum puts an emphasis on communication between team members.
 I've already mentioned the retrospective, but Scrum also typically involves daily stand-ups, and possibly stand-downs, which are daily meetings led by the scrum-master and preferably held with the whole team present.
 During these, the team discusses what's going to be done, and what has been done previously, to get an idea of whether whatever has been worked on is going to be done in time.

-Finally, Scrum defines 3 pillars, those being transparency, inspection and adaptation, which are supported by the 5 core values of Scrum:
+Finally, Scrum defines 3 pillars, those being transparency, inspection, and adaptation, which are supported by the 5 core values of Scrum:

 - Commitment: Everyone puts their all into the project
 - Focus: Everyone focuses on the tasks and goals of the sprint and team